contourdesign/machine-learning-challenge/README.md

 * Try a simple model first, and then tune the model using `GridSearch`.

 * When hyper-parameter tuning, some models have parameters that depend on each other, and certain combinations will not create a valid model.
-Be sure to read through any warning messages and check the documentation

 - - -